MITgcm/MITgcm/lsopt/README.md

 rudimentary instructions in `../optim/README.md`.

-The following are instruction how the different precompiled BLAS-libraries in the directory have been optained.
-If your compiling enviroment includes the BLAS-library, you do not need to worry about this.
+The following are instruction how the different precompiled BLAS-libraries in the directory have been obtained.
+If your compiling environment includes the BLAS-library, you do not need to worry about this.

 > Obtaining optimized BLAS routines for HPC platforms